 - The shape of the sleeping bag is another factor to consider.
 Mummy and semi-rectangular bags often provide the most warmth and are light to pack, but if your pup likes to share the covers, a rectangular bag with more room may be the best way to go.
-You can even purchase a dog sleeping bag so you won’t have to share.
-We're sure that Fido would approve of this Highlands Sleeping Bag!
+You can even purchase a dog sleeping bag, like this one from Cheerhunting, so you won’t have to share.

 - If you want a little cushion between you and the ground, invest in a sleeping mat.
 One important thing to keep in mind when camping with dogs is that animal nails can be “ruff” on equipment.
 While inflatable sleeping mats provide comfort, they can often be easily punctured.
 Look for a foam pad like the RidgeRest Classic by Thermarest, which is not only durable but extremely lightweight.

 Once you’ve arrived and set up camp, follow these rules and best practices:

 - Dog food can attract insects and wild animals.
 Put it away when it isn’t mealtime, and if you’re camping in bear country, store it in bear-proof boxes or hang it out of reach.

 - Keep your pup on leash while in the campground or when hiking, and stay on marked trails.
 Dogs who wander off the beaten path risk coming into contact with poisonous plants, seeds that adhere to fur, wild animals or stinging insects.
 Have a plan in place if you need to visit a restroom, shower house or camp store where dogs are not welcome.

 - Avoid leaving pets unattended at campsites, in tents or in a vehicle.